 Symptoms of endometriosis

-- Severe menstrual cramps unrelieved with NSAIDS
+- Severe menstrual cramps, unrelieved with NSAIDS

-- Long-term lower back and pelvic pain
+- Long-term lower-back and pelvic pain

-- Longer than average periods lasting more than 7 days in duration
+- Periods lasting longer than 7 days

-- Bowel and urinary problems including pain, diarrhea, constipation and bloating
+- Bowel and urinary problems including pain, diarrhea, constipation, and bloating

 - Bloody stool or urine